rahulpuroht/weather_forecast_app/README.md

 Weather Forecaster Application (Ruby on Rails)

 Overview
 This Ruby on Rails application provides weather forecasts based on user-inputted addresses.
-It integrates external APIs, follows Test-Driven Development (TDD) principles, and implements caching for efficient performance.
+It integrates external APIs and implements caching for efficient performance.

 Requirements:
   Must be done in Ruby on Rails